Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Methodology

 \subsection{Universal Expert}

-However, as shown in Sec. \ref{sec_effect}, we find that the formulation in Sec. \ref{sec_moe} still hurts the generalization ability of the entire model.
-We hypothesize that this might be attributed to the fact that instruction-tuned models generalize to unseen tasks by training on many instructions, while in our case, each expert sees fewer instructions than the original dense model does.
-Hence, we propose a universal expert that could learn from all the training data.
-Specifically, we fix the number of activated experts to 1 (\ie, $k$ equals 1) and define $G_\text{max}$ as the maximum element in $\mathbf{G}$.
-Then the output for all the experts is expressed as,
+As will be shown in Sec. \ref{sec_effect}, the formulation in Sec. \ref{sec_moe} still hurts the generalization ability of the entire model, due to the fact that instruction-tuned models generalize to unseen tasks via training on extensive instructions~\cite{wei2021finetuned}, while in our formulation, each expert sees fewer instructions than the original dense model.

+To alleviate this problem, we propose an \textit{universal expert} that learns from all training data.
+Specifically, we fix the number of activated experts to 1 (\ie, $k$ in Eq. \ref{eq_moe_gate} equals 1) and define $G_\text{max}$ as the maximum element in $\mathbf{G}$.
+Then the output for all the experts is expressed as:

-In this formulation, we additionally train a universal expert parameterized by $\mathbf{W}_u$.
-Different from task experts that are activated only for specific model inputs, the universal expert is activated for any inputs.
-The final output is the weighted sum of outputs of one of the experts and the universal expert.
-The weighting for this universal expert is the complement of that of the chosen task expert.
+in which we additionally train an universal expert parameterized by $\mathbf{W}_u$.
+Different from the task experts that are activated only for specific model inputs, the universal expert is activated for all inputs.
+The final output is a weighted sum of outputs from one of the experts and the universal expert plus the original LVLM's output.
 Consequently, the task expert learns distinct skills for certain tasks while the universal expert masters holistic understanding of the training corpus.
-The synergy between them offers both specialization and generalization for the LVLM.
+The synergy between them offers both specialization and generalization for the LVLMs with MoCLE.